 When you use an application like those Intrinio lists in the marketplace, apps like the Excel add-in or the Intrinio Screener for Excel, the data you are seeing is being "called" from Intrinio's database.

 How do you sell API calls?

 To use one of Intrinio's APIs or applications, it is necessary to subscribe to the data feed you want to use.
-Many subscriptions have free plans so you can test out the data, but all plans have daily API call limits.
-The US Fundamentals and Stock Prices feed, for example, allows 500 daily API calls for free and has several options that allow users to upgrade and access more daily data.
-In general, more expensive plans allow more daily API calls, meaning you can access more data in a single day.
+Many of our products are available in our Sandbox environment where you can test out a subset of the data for free.
+All paid plans have API call limits.
+The US Fundamentals and Stock Prices feed, for example, allows 120 API calls per minute (for individuals) and has several options that allow users to upgrade and access more data per minute.
+In general, more expensive plans allow more API calls, meaning you can access more data in the allotted amount of time.

 The various plans a user can subscribe to have different features, such as whether the plan includes redistribution rights, but the savvy user will still want to estimate how many API calls they will need so they can pick the right plan.

 Since Intrinio's plans come in units of API calls, its important to understand exactly how much data you can get with an API call.
 For most data types, one API call gets you one data point.
 For example, =intriniodatapoint("AAPL","ceo") returns Apple's CEO in Excel and charges your US Fundamentals and Stock Prices subscription one API call.